tvardy/personal-website/_posts/2018-08-21-understanding-the-git-add-git-commit-pair.md

 Isn't it what gives us _control_ when we're shopping online?
 The "view cart" option, before we really buy anything ;)

-When the students imagine the above mentioned mechanism of working with their source code as a procedure of buying goods at Amazon, eBay etc. everything becomes more clear.
+When the students imagine the above-mentioned mechanism of working with their source code as a procedure of buying goods at Amazon, eBay etc. everything becomes more clear.